Standards & ATEX certification

 ATEX classification

-This regulatory marking is usually accompanied by a standard equipment marking, so the compatibility of the equipment can be checked against the physical and chemical characteristics of the constituents of the explosive atmosphere.
+This regulatory marking generally needs to be supplemented by a normative marking, to check that the equipment is compatible with the physicochemical characteristics of the constituents of the explosive atmosphere.

-The surface temperature of the equipment, to be compared with the autoignition temperature of the hazards.
-For gases/vapours the group is shown as a numerical code.
+The surface temperature of the material is to be compared with the self-ignition temperatures of the products.
+For gases/vapors, the class is indicated by a numerical code.

-Note: for dust, the maximum temperature that can be reached is indicated directly.
+NB: For dusts, the maximum temperature that can be reached is directly indicated.

-The International Electrotechnical Commission for Explosive Atmospheres (IECEx) issues standards that are used mainly by countries outside Europe and North America.
-The IECEx standards relate to the classification of standard equipment and zones.
-These standards can often be found in the technical equipment specifications, making it interesting to draw a parallel between the IECEx standards and the ATEX standards.
+CEIEx (International Electrotechnical Commission) issues standards that are widely used in countries outside Europe and North America.
+CEIEx standards relate to the classification of standard zones and equipment.
+These standards are often found on equipment data sheets, so it's worth drawing a parallel between them and ATEX standards.

 Other articles related